fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 I already do Rails at my job, so a hobby Rails app would feel too much like work.

-I really like [Bridgetown](https://www.bridgetownrb.com) (which I used to make this site), and [Scarpe](https://github.com/scarpe-team/scarpe) looks intriguing for desktop apps, but I don't have a compelling reason to make another site, or a desktop app.
+I really like [Bridgetown](https://www.bridgetownrb.com) (which I used to make this site), and [Scarpe](https://github.com/scarpe-team/scarpe) looks intriguing for desktop apps, but right now I don't have a compelling reason to make another site, or a desktop app.

 <!-- omit in toc -->
 ### 🤖 "How about robotics?
 If you're set on doing something frivolous, that would be way cooler."